 Fine French dining with gourmet ingredients and great service in the centre of Naas, Co.
 Kildare.
 Awarded best restaurant in Co.
-Kildare in the 2011, 2012 and 2016 Irish Restaurant Awards, Vie de Châteaux has been at the top of the list of best restaurants in Ireland since opening in 2007.
+Kildare in the 2011, 2012 and 2016 Irish Restaurant Awards, and Best Customer Service in 2017, Vie de Châteaux has been at the top of the list of best restaurants in Ireland since opening in 2007.

 Our dedication to the magic blend between French culinary knowledge and the finest quality Irish produce has been widely recognised.
 Add to that a warm and friendly service and a quiet location by the harbour in Naas means that Vie de Châteaux comes highly recommended by both the locals and visitors.
-We serve lunch Wednesday to Sunday and our extensive terrace allows for relaxed al fresco dining.
+We serve lunch Wednesday to Sunday (closed on Saturday Lunch)and our extensive terrace allows for relaxed al fresco dining.

 Vie de Châteaux can also be booked exclusively with enough forward notice for private celebrations or corporate functions.
 The restaurant can seat up to 75 people and we have areas that can be booked exclusively for smaller parties.
 Please contact us with details of your event and we’ll return to you with availability.